Bibesh17/ev_charge/README.md

 samples, guidance on mobile development, and a full API reference.

-A project prepared by Shreya Niraula , Bibesh pokharel and roman Basnet in 7th semester (2077 Batch) of mmamc Csit , Biratnagar
+A project prepared by Shreya Niraula , Bibesh pokharel and roman Basnet in 7th semester (2077 Batch) of MMAMC Csit , Biratnagar, Nepal